Vermont Solar Rebates and Incentives for 2013

 Electric utility Green Mountain Power offers their customers with net-metered residential PV systems a performance-based credit of $0.06 per kW-hour of system-produced electricity.

-Residential solar power systems in Vermont are eligible for a per-Watt rebate of $0.45 for the first 10 kW of a newly-installed system.
-An additional $0.15 per Watt energy efficiency adder may be applied (for up to $350).
-The total rebate amount is capped at $4,500.
+Newly-installed residential solar power systems in Vermont are eligible for a per-Watt rebate of $0.25 for the first 10 kW.
+The total rebate amount is capped at $2,500.

 Vermont state law requires that utilities offer net metering customers an incentive payment for every kilowatt-hour of electricity their home solar systems add to the grid.
 The per-kWh incentive amount is $0.20 minus the highest rate the utility has charged you for electricity over the last 10 years.
 For example, if your rate peaked at $0.17/kWh, your incentive amount would be $0.03/kWh.